shini4i/argo-watcher/test/e2e/README.md

 the kind provider (`KIND_EXPERIMENTAL_PROVIDER=podman`).
-The image-load step uses `podman exec` against the kind node, so a podman-backed cluster is required; a `docker` CLI that is a podman shim works, a real docker-provider cluster does not. `go` runs the load driver and `git` drives the competitor writer.
+The image-load step uses `podman exec` against the kind node, so a podman-backed cluster is required; a `docker` CLI that is a podman shim works, a real docker-provider cluster does not. `go` builds the client binary and runs the load driver, and `git` drives the competitor writer.
 All pinned tool/chart versions are in `Taskfile.yml`.

 ## Usage